 1. Combustible materials should not be stored against or around the furnace.
-Keep the furnace area clear and free from all combustible materials such as newspapers, rags, cardboard, clothing, etc. This applies especially to gasoline and other flammable vapors and liquids.
+Keep the furnace area clear and free from all combustible materials such as newspapers, rags, cardboard, foam, plastic, paper backed fiberglass insulation, clothing, etc. This applies especially to gasoline and other flammable vapors and liquids.